Neonatal intensive care unit: Early years

 Doctors took an increasing role in childbirth from the eighteenth century onward.
 However, the care of newborn babies, sick or well, remained largely in the hands of mothers and midwives.
 Some baby incubators, similar to those used for hatching chicks, were devised in the late nineteenth century.
 In the United States, these were shown at commercial exhibitions, complete with babies inside, until 1931.
-A. Robert Bauer, at Henry Ford Hospital in Detroit, Michigan, successfully combined oxygen, heat, humidity, ease of accessibility, and ease of nursing care in 1931.
+Robert Bauer, at Henry Ford Hospital in Detroit, Michigan, successfully combined oxygen, heat, humidity, ease of accessibility, and ease of nursing care in 1931.
 It was not until after the Second World War that special-care baby units (SCBUs, pronounced 'scaboos') were established in many hospitals.
 In Britain, early SCBUs opened in Birmingham and Bristol, the latter set up with only £100.
-At Southmead Hospital, Bristol, initial opposition from obstetricians lessened after quadruplets born there in 1948 were successfully cared for in the new unit.
+In 1946, pediatrician Beryl Corner established a special-care baby unit at Southmead Hospital in Bristol, which became a model for other units in the United Kingdom.

 Incubators were expensive, so the whole room was often kept warm instead.
 Cross-infection between babies was greatly feared.
 Strict nursing routines involved staff wearing gowns and masks, constant hand-washing, and minimal handling of babies.
 Parents were sometimes allowed to watch through the windows of the unit.
 Much was learned about feeding—frequent, tiny feeds seemed best—and breathing.
-Oxygen was given freely until the end of the 1950s, when it was shown that the high concentrations reached inside incubators caused some babies to go blind.
-Monitoring conditions in the incubator, and the baby itself, was to become a major area of research.
+By the mid-1950's, high concentrations of supplemental oxygen had been identified as a cause of retinopathy of prematurity, then known as retrolental fibroplasia, which could result in blindness.